Table of Contents

 • raw camera image data in camera frame data

-• intrinsics in camera frame data (data accuracy cannot be fully guaranteed, as the algorithm has a tolerance for errors)
+• intrinsics in camera frame data (data correctness not fully guaranteed, as the algorithm tolerates some errors)

 • extrinsics in camera frame data